Ceelog/phpdoc-en/src/set/mysqlinfo.md

 > **Note**:
 >
-> This function doesn't work with non transactional table types (like
+> This function does not work with non transactional table types (like
 > MyISAM or ISAM).

 ### Examples